Immunisation & Vaccines

 Dylech fod wedi cwblhau'r cwrs brechlyn MMR cyn dychwelyd i'r Brifysgol i'ch helpu i'ch cadw chi, a phobl eraill yn ddiogel.

-Brechiadau i Fyfyrwyr Rhyngwladol
+Brechiadau i fyfyrwyr rhyngwladol

 Os ydych chi'n fyfyriwr rhyngwladol, efallai nad ydych chi wedi cael yr holl frechiadau sydd eu hangen arnoch.